-About 200 entering students receive financial aid awards each year to help them meet the expenses.
-Recently these awards have ranged from $3,000 to $56,000.
+Over 225 entering students receive financial aid awards each year to help them meet their expenses.
+Recently these awards have ranged from $3,000 to $59,000.
 Normally, financial aid recipients receive an award with their letter of Admission to the College.
-Awards are confirmed after trustees approve the academic year costs and financial estimates provided on financial aid applications are verified with signed tax documents.
+Awards become final after trustees approve the academic year costs and students complete all required documents.

-All continuing students applying for aid must register as aid candidates with the Student Aid Office by the published deadlines each year.
+All continuing students applying for aid must complete required application material by the published deadlines each year.
 Grant awards change each year as a function of changes in costs, family income, and net worth including home and business equity, family size, and number of children attending undergraduate college on a full-time basis.
-For a more complete description of Bowdoin's financial aid program, see the Student Aid Web site.
+For a more complete description of Bowdoin's financial aid program, visit the Student Aid website.

 Bowdoin National Merit Scholars

 Bowdoin National Merit Scholars who demonstrate financial need each year at Bowdoin receive a renewable $2,000 award.
-A scholar's remaining need is met with Bowdoin grant, a modest level of employment, and no student loan.
+Remaining financial need is met with grant, a modest level of employment, and no student loan.
 Recipients of these awards who do not demonstrate financial need at Bowdoin receive a $1,000 recognition award, renewable each year.

 National Achievement Finalists who enroll will receive the same grants and loan-free packages offered to National Merit Scholars.